 Robyn Brooks – Vice President, Health, Environment, Safety and Security

-Marco Guzman, Jr. – Senior Project Engineer
+Marco Guzman, Jr. – Director, Product Stewardship and Analysis

 As CI’s Senior Project Engineer, Marco is responsible for staffing the Product Stewardship Issue Team.
 He also provides continuing data analysis support in the Health, Environment, Safety, and Security area.
 He earned his B.S. in Chemical Engineering from the California State Polytechnic University at Pomona (Cal Poly) and with industry work experience in Mexico, Marco brings a dynamic multicultural perspective to CI and its members.